Lot 99 and Greenbelt access

 No. It is now, and always has been, private property.
 Note that Boise Parks and Recreation (BPR) does not claim our path, does not show it on the BPR maps (see the map link above) and the BPR vehicle barrier is on the Greenbelt end (not the Plantation River Dr. end).
 BPR does not maintain the Lot 99 path or remove snow from it.
 Garden City maps also do not show the path as part of the Greenbelt.

 Google quit routing through the path in Nov.
 '23, although the path appears on the map.
-It reappeared on Apple Maps, which still might be relying on aerial photos, or more recently, the ACHD designation as a bikeway.
-We've made multiple requests to Apple to change the path to private / closed.
+It reappeared on Apple Maps, which still might be relying on aerial photos.
+We've made multiple requests to Apple to change the path to private / closed, to no effect.

 After considering several requests of this nature, we have determined that we cannot grant such access.
 We suggest this alternative: from the State/Plantation River/Bloom intersection, use the sidewalk on the south side of State St. eastbound to N. Harbor Lane, just past Crunch Fitness.
 This route adds no additional distance if you're continuing eastbound (upstream), and less than .2 miles (4 minutes walk) extra if you're westbound (downstream).
 Prior to ACHD erroneously redrawing the bike maps, N. Harbor Lane to Lakeharbor Lane was shown as the preferred route.